 Let’s address the formula no.1 first:

-3 things you need to be in place for a coaching culture to start to grow within a sales team or organisation
+3 things you need to be in place for a sales coaching culture to start growing within a sales team or organisation

 1/ People need to know how they will be measured, what is expected of them, and why it’s important.

 ‘If I know how I will be measured, my behaviour will reflect that.
 If I know what the expectation is, I know where to focus my efforts.
 And if I know why it’s so important, I’m more likely to be committed and passionate about it.’